PaulDuvall/owasp_llm_top10/docs/llm01_prompt_injection/blog_post.md

 Your key is stored securely and only needs to be entered once per environment setup.

+> **Note:**
-> **Note:** An AWS account is required to use this framework.
-AWS is used to securely store your API keys and credentials via Parameter Store.
+> - For full functionality with a real LLM, an AWS account is required to securely store your API keys and credentials via Parameter Store.
 For setup instructions, see Appendix: Setting Up AWS Access.
+> - **However, you can run both the demo and tests in simulated mode without AWS or an OpenAI key** by using the `--simulate-vulnerable` flag.
+This allows you to explore all core detection and reporting features with zero cloud dependencies.

 ### Running the Demo and Tests